pytorch/ao/examples/sam2_amg_server/README.md

 For example, the baseline may have chosen to segment an image into 18 masks, but the fast variant produces 17 or 19.
 We exclude these examples from the mIoU calculation.

-The 'ao' mode is a copy of the baseline with modifications to make the code compile-able and improve the performance of fast.
+The 'ao' mode is a copy of the baseline with modifications to make the code more compile-able and speed up run length encoding

 ### 0. Download checkpoints and install requirements